 Gender dysphoria is the feeling of distress that someone feels between what they were assigned at birth and what they internally identify.
-Usually coming around the time of puberty, where your body is having lots of changes that you might not mentally be okay with having.
-However, it is prevalent for trans people to know they are trans from the time they are very young.
+Usually coming around puberty, where your body has lots of changes that you might not mentally be okay with.
+However, it is prevalent for trans people to know they are trans when they are very young.
 The feeling of gender dysphoria can range from slightly uncomfortable to suicidality.

 Gender dysphoria has a counterpart of Gender Euphoria.
 Gender euphoria is the feeling of happiness or contentment when you can express or live out your gender.
 Very often, trans people talk about how other people using their correct pronouns cause them to be happy; this would be them experiencing gender euphoria.

 Gender Dysphoria or gender euphoria are the primary motivators for someone to transition.
 Not everyone’s gender dysphoria is the same; some people might only need to change their name or pronouns while others might feel uncomfortable with everything that comes with their natal body.
 It all depends on the person.

 Dysphoria itself usually resonates in 4 main categories: Voice, body, social and genital.
 The reason that genital and body are in 2 different categories even though the genitals are on the body is that these feelings of dysphoria for those two areas can be very different.

 The goal of transitioning is to alleviate gender dysphoria.
 For some, that means going on HRT (Hormone replacement therapy) or getting surgeries for them to feel more comfortable in their own body.

 How bad dysphoria is for someone shows in what they do to alleviate it.
 When a person chooses to transition, their whole life changes, they might get disowned for being trans or fired at work.
 They might lose some or all of their friends and or their significant other.
 But at the end of the day, we still see people transitioning to feel more comfortable with their bodies.